TheRedBrain/rpg-enchanting/README.md

 ## Tooltip changes

 Enchantments are no longer displayed in a list below the item name.
-Instead the item name is modified.
+Instead, the item name is modified.

 E.g. an Iron Pickaxe enchanted with Efficiency and Fortune is called "Efficient Iron Pickaxe of Fortune".